GamesCreed

 Steam, Currency Change, Argentinan Peso, Turkish Lira, United States Dollar, Change, Update, GamesCreed

-The recent change adds those two countries into LATAM- Latin America- and MENA- Middle East- countries respectively, those countries also use USD currencies to purchase video games on the Steam platform.
+The recent change adds those two countries into LATAM- Latin America- and MENA- Middle East- countries, respectively, and those countries also use USD currencies to purchase video games on the Steam platform.
 With a sudden change, almost all the people are in panic mode as they buy games left and right before the change arrives.
-Unfortunately, they are right to do so because, with the arrival of USD currency to Steam, most of the games are going to be unreachable by many.
+Unfortunately, they are right to do so because, with the arrival of the USD currency on Steam, most of the games are going to be unreachable by many.

-The reason behind the change is stated to be the profit loss of some developers and how they cannot earn a good profit from the sales of these countries.
-Their titles tend to go for extremely low prices and they lose profit in the transaction, which makes total sense.
-But from the perspective of the consumers, this change is going to ruin everyone financially or resort to piracy.
+The reason behind the change is stated to be the profit loss of some developers and how they cannot earn a good profit from the sales in these countries.
+Their titles tend to go for extremely low prices, and they lose profit in the transaction, which makes total sense.
+But from the perspective of the consumers, this change is going to ruin everyone financially, or resort to piracy.

-There is still hope though, in the announcement, the prices will be still low compared to the United States of Europe, such as a 60USD AAA title might go for 35 or 40USD in those regions due to regional pricing still being active.
+There is still hope, though.
+In the announcement, the prices will still be low compared to the United States of Europe, such as a 60USD AAA title might go for 35 or 40USD in those regions due to regional pricing still being active.
 There is also the fact that most developers suggest a certain price for specific regions, so some titles can be cheap if the developer decides to opt for reasonable prices for those regions as well.
-Still, users in Argentina and Turkey are now in a race with time to purchase any game they can until the 20th of November, which is the date of Peso and Lira will change to USD.
+Still, users in Argentina and Turkey are now in a race with time to purchase any game they can until the 20th of November, which is the date when of Peso and Lira will change to USD.

 TAGGED:SteamValve